robmadeyou/cantphase.me/README.md

 Here lies the code behind [cantphase.me](http://cantphase.me)

-So far I've added the homepage ( One page scrollable site ), and I'm slowly working through the admin configuration screens.
+So far I've added the homepage ( One page scrollable site ), and I'm slowly working through the admin configuration screens, with items and Npcs almost done.

 In the future my plans are to ( take this as a sorts of TODO, I'm going to try and address each one of these )
   * Create highscores